thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 ThoughtSpot Engineering has performed extensive testing of the ThoughtSpot platform on the VMWare for the best performance, load balancing, scalability, and reliability.
-Based on this testing, ThoughtSpot recommends the following minimum specifications for individual VMWare ESXi host:
+Based on this testing, ThoughtSpot recommends the following minimum specifications for an individual VMWare ESXi machine:

 * 512G Memory
 * 200G SSD